Bayou Grove is located in New Orleans, Louisiana, and reflects the places where the land, water, and sky meet in our region- the bayous.

 Druidry as a spiritual practice is free of dogma and rigid notions of deity, and while based on the deeper meanings in Celtic lore it is open to those of all ancestral or cultural backgrounds.

-In 2017 one of our grove leaders requested that the Chosen Chief of OBOD add this ‘values statement’ from his personal blog to the OBOD website, with which we concur:
+In 2017 we requested that the previous Chosen Chief of OBOD add this ‘values statement’ from his personal blog to the OBOD website, with which we concur:

 “Membership of the Order is open to followers of all faiths and none, regardless of gender, sexual orientation or ethnic origin.
 This statement reflects the values we consider central to our philosophy: of tolerance and inclusiveness that completely rejects expressions of racism, fascism and homophobia.”